ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
-    The height of map, allows to avoid rviz visualization flickering at -0.008
+    The height of the map used for visualization, helping to avoid RViz flickering issues (e.g., at -0.008).

 :origin_x: